trajansimz2-rgb/html-website-assignment/README.md

    out the specific one to show.

 3. **Which attribute helped improve user experience the most and why?**
-   [Fill in — candidates: `placeholder` on every input, which shows what format is expected (e.g. `placeholder="••••"` on the PIN field) without needing extra label text; or `alt` on the logo image, which keeps the page meaningful even if the image doesn't load; or `inputmode="numeric"` on the PIN field, which brings up a numeric keypad on mobile.]
+   `placeholder`, since it shows what format is expected in a field (like the PIN box showing `••••`) without me needing to read extra instructions.

 ## Question 4: Development Process

 1. **How did you plan your website structure before coding?**
-   [Fill in with your actual process — e.g. mapped out the three user roles this site needed to support (publisher, secretary, accounts servant) and what each one needed to see, before deciding on the login/app/admin-panel structure.]
+   I started from an existing project I'd been developing and focused on understanding its three main user roles — publisher, secretary, and accounts servant — and how the login and admin panel needed to support each one.

 2. **What was your approach to testing and debugging your HTML?**
-   [Fill in — e.g. opened the file directly in a browser after each change, used browser DevTools to inspect the DOM and confirm elements had the right `id`s for JavaScript to find them, and checked the console for errors after every edit.]
+   I opened `index.html` directly in my browser after each change and checked that the page still loaded correctly and nothing looked broken.

 3. **What challenges did you face and how did you overcome them?**
-   [Fill in based on your actual experience — e.g. making sure tag renames (like `<div>` → `<section>`) didn't break existing JavaScript, since the app was already functional before the semantic cleanup.]
+   As a beginner, the biggest challenge was understanding HTML/GitHub terminology I hadn't encountered before — things like "repository," "commit," and "collaborator."
+I worked through each concept step by step rather than trying to learn everything at once.

 ## Question 5: Git & GitHub Implementation

 1. **What Git commands did you use during development?**
-   [Fill in — typically: `git init`, `git add .`, `git commit -m "..."`, `git branch -M main`, `git remote add origin <url>`, `git push -u origin main`.]
+   I used GitHub's browser-based file upload rather than the command line, so no terminal Git commands were needed — I dragged my files directly into the repository through GitHub's web interface.

 2. **How many commits did you make and what was your commit message strategy?**
-   [Fill in with your actual commit count and habits.]
+    It's probably 2: one for uploading the files, one for editing this README.]

 3. **Why is version control important for web development projects?**
    Version control keeps a full history of every change, so a mistake can be